AdamLeonSmith/EvosuiteExample/README.md

 mvn install
 ```

-If the above command succeeds you should have a new folder called target after this to run the app you should type:
+If the above command succeeds you should have a new folder called target.
+After this to run the app you should type:
 ```
 mvn exec:java
 ```